joeblau/sample-elevator-control-system/README.md

   - [ ] Check timer here to alert users that they are holding the door open to long
   - [ ] Emergency situation where elevator can't be used
   - [ ] Maintenance Mode e.g. movers or maintenance people
+- [ ] Added lowest and highest floors to elevators.
+Not all elevators in a building go to the same level